semuconsulting/pyubx2/CONTRIBUTING.md

 ## Coding conventions

 * This is open source software.
-We endeavour to make the code as transparent as possible.
+Code should be as simple and transparent as possible.
+Favour clarity over brevity.
+* The code should be compatible with Python 3.6+.
-* We endeavour to keep the core code as generic and reusable as possible, and limit the amount of exceptional processing dedicated to specific UBX message types (though this is sometimes unavoidable).
+* The core code should be as generic and reusable as possible.
+We endeavour to limit the amount of processing dedicated to specific UBX message types, though this is sometimes unavoidable.
+* Avoid external library dependencies unless there's a compelling reason not to.
+* Code should be documented in accordance with [Sphinx](https://www.sphinx-doc.org/en/master/) docstring conventions.
+* Code should formatted using [black](https://pypi.org/project/black/) (>= 20.8).
-* We use Visual Studio Code for development and testing, but you are at liberty to use your preferred IDE.
+* We use and recommend Visual Studio Code with the Python extension for development and testing.
-* We document the code in accordance with [Sphinx](https://www.sphinx-doc.org/en/master/) docstring conventions.
-* We use [pylint](https://pypi.org/project/pylint/) (>=2.6.0) for code analysis.
+* We use and recommend [pylint](https://pypi.org/project/pylint/) (>=2.6.0) for code analysis.
-* We use [black](https://pypi.org/project/black/) (>= 20.8) for code formatting and ask that you do the same.

 ## Testing